COMP2160-Game-Development/Prac-04/README.md

 The player places towers (blue cylinders) near the path to kill the yellow creeps.

 The base framework already implements the path and creep prefab for you.
 In the Documentation folder (top level of the Repo) there is a powerpoint file which contains an Entity Relationship diagram (ERD) for the code as it stands.
+Note that if you have done COMP1350, we handle ERDs a little differently.

-Notice that the creep prefab is made up of two components: CreepMove and CreepHealth.
+Notice that the creep prefab is made up of two components: `CreepMove` and `CreepHealth`.
 This functionality has been split up, since there is little interaction between the movement code for the creep and the health code (i.e. they are loosely coupled).
 By splitting it into two components, we make each one simpler to read, and easier to understand.
 Follow this development philosophy throughout this prac, and in your assignment.

-## Step 1 – Add a creep spawner
+## Step 1 – Add a creep spawner (20 min)
-* Take a look at the CreepMove class.
+Take a look at the CreepMove class.
 Notice how it uses the path object to determine which waypoint the creep is currently moving towards.
-Here is a snippet from the Update class that demonstrates some of this:
+Here is a snippet from the Update method:

 ```
 Vector3 waypoint = path.Waypoint(nextWaypoint);
 float distanceTravelled = speed * Time.deltaTime;
 float distanceToWaypoint = Vector3.Distance(waypoint, transform.position);

 if (distanceToWaypoint <= distanceTravelled)
 {
         transform.position = waypoint; // reached the waypoint, start heading to the next one
         NextWaypoint();
 }
 ```

-* Edit the ERD to add a CreepSpawner class.
+* Edit the ERD to add a `CreepSpawner` class.
 We want this class to spawn new instances of the creep prefab on the path, with a designer-specified time in between creeps.
 Add a node to the ERD to represent this.
 * Implement the CreepSpawner, following the same pattern in Week 3 for creating the ObstacleSpawner.

 The spawned creeps need to have a way to find the path they are going to be navigating.
 The current method of dropping the path into the creep's Path field in the inspector won't work, as this is scene-specific, and we are instantiating new creeps as we go.
-The lecture introduced us to three different methods to handle this.
+The lecture videos introduced us to three different methods to handle this.
 I'll lay out some code snippets for each, and it's up to you to decide which one to implement and why.

 ### Set the path on the Spawner
 Instead of setting the path on the creep, we can instead set this on the Spawner itself and pass it on when a new creep is created.
 Add the following code to your CreepSpawner class to allow allocation in the inspector: